 Special rules apply to married couples.
 Some people who immigrate through their marriage must go through a third step to immigrate.
 Under the Immigration Marriage Fraud Amendments, many applicants through marriage obtain conditional permanent residency at the time they immigrate.
-The married couple must submit an additional petition to CIS before two years have passed to have the conditional status removed.
+The married couple must submit an additional petition to CIS after receiving the "green card" but before two years have passed, in order to have the condition on the permanent residency status removed.
 See Chapter 3 for a detailed discussion on conditional permanent residency.

-§ 1.2 The Immediate Relative Category: Definition of "Child" and "Spouse"
+§ 1.2 The Immediate Relative Category & Definition of "Child" and "Spouse"